 - Listen to online and social media chatter on the promoters of a borrower

-How Artificial Intelligence is transforming Early Warning Systems
+How Artificial Intelligence is transforming the Early Warning System in Banks

 - Cleansing, validating and restructuring data into valuable information

-- Algorithmic processing using next-generation technologies and data modeling to generate insightful early warning signals/alerts
+- Algorithmic processing using next-generation technologies and data modeling to generate insightful early warning signals/alerts, i.e. the early warning signals in credit monitoring

 - Case management by channeling alerts to decision-making authorities